vijayvulava/geochem/_sources/41AcidsBases.md

 A coordinate covalent bond shows a water molecule combining with a hydrogen ion to form a hydronium ion, and an ammonia molecule combines with a hydrogen ion to form an ammonium ion.
 Image source: [15.2 Lewis Acids and Bases - Chemistry 2e | OpenStax](https://openstax.org/books/chemistry-2e/pages/15-2-lewis-acids-and-bases)
 ```

-*The species donating the electron pair that compose the bond is a Lewis base*, *the species accepting the electron pair is a Lewis acid*, and the product of the reaction is a Lewis acid-base adduct.
+*The species donating the electron pair that comprise the bond is a Lewis base*, *the species accepting the electron pair is a Lewis acid*, and the product of the reaction is a Lewis acid-base reaction.
 Brønsted-Lowry acid-base reactions represent a subcategory of Lewis acid reactions, specifically, those in which the acid species is $\ce{H+}$.

 ````{margin}
 For more information, see [15.2 Lewis Acids and Bases - Chemistry 2e | OpenStax](https://openstax.org/books/chemistry-atoms-first/pages/14-1-bronsted-lowry-acids-and-bases)
 ````

 ## Acid-Base Properties of Water

 Water is considered a *universal solvent* due to its ubiquity and importance for all biological, environmental, and surficial geological processes.
 In addition, most environmental acid-base chemistry occurs in aqueous solution.
 Water can act as either a Brønsted-Lowry acid (as in the ionization of $\ce{HCl}$) or a Brønsted-Lowry base (as in the ionization of $\ce{NH3}$).
-Amphoteric is a species that can behave either as a Brønsted-Lowry acid or a Brønsted-Lowry base.
+Amphoteric species can behave either as a Brønsted-Lowry acid or a Brønsted-Lowry base.
 Water is also a very weak electrolyte, but it does undergo ionization to a small extent:

 $$\ce{
 H2O <=> H+ + OH-